 If you are selling goods or products online to customers located in South Dakota, you should be aware of South Dakota’s Internet sales tax rules.

 The General Rule: Physical Presence in the State

-For basic guidance on how physical presence is defined specifically under South Dakota law, consult Section 10-46-1 (12) of the South Dakota Codified Laws (S.D.), which defines the phrase “retailer maintaining a place of business in the state.”
+For basic guidance on how physical presence is defined under South Dakota law, consult Section 10-46-1 (12) of the South Dakota Codified Laws (S.D.), which defines the phrase “retailer maintaining a place of business in the state.”
 The definition includes maintaining a place of business directly or by a subsidiary.
 In addition, a 2011 South Dakota Department of Revenue fact sheet on the state’s use tax (a complementary tax to sales tax; see below) states: Internet businesses usually do not have the necessary physical contact in the state to be required to collect sales tax.

-The last point highlights the corollary to the physical-presence rule; namely, that if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The last point highlights the corollary to the physical presence rule.
+Namely, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.